Best practices for storing large items and attributes - Amazon DynamoDB

 Compressing large attribute values

 Compressing large attribute values can let them fit within item limits in DynamoDB and reduce your storage costs.
-Compression algorithms such as GZIP or LZO produce binary output that you can then store in a Binary attribute type.
+Compression algorithms such as GZIP or LZO produce binary output that you can then store in a Binary attribute type within the item.

 For sample code that demonstrates how to compress such messages in DynamoDB, see the following: